vercel/next.js/docs/guides/building-forms.md

 Here's what changed:

 - The `for` attribute is changed to `htmlFor`.
 (Since `for` is a keyword associated with the "for" loop in JavaScript, React elements use `htmlFor` instead.)
-- The `action` attribute now has a relative URL, the form API endpoint deployed at Vercel.
+- The `action` attribute now has a relative URL which is the form API endpoint.

 This completes the basic structure of your Next.js-based form.